 Alternative maximum council tax reduction

-Alternative maximum council tax reduction (previously known as second adult rebate) is a separate scheme for anyone who has reached state pension credit age and cannot get council tax support because their income is too high.
+Alternative maximum council tax reduction (previously known as second adult rebate) is a separate scheme for anyone who has reached state pension credit age and cannot get council tax reduction because their income is too high.
 You can claim if you have one or more adults living with you who have a low income, as long as they are not:

 - Paying you rent